diegonti/mxgap/README.md

 ## Tests

+The program has been tested using [GitHub Actions](https://github.com/diegonti/mxgap/blob/master/.github/workflows/python_tests.yaml) for Windows, Ubuntu and MacOS with python versions >=3.9.
 You can run tests locally using `pytest` in the project folder:
 ```
 cd mxgap
 pytest